3 Keys to Simplify Project Management

 You still have to lead the team.
 You still have to control what the project creates and how it spends money.
 And you still have to manage and adjust the plan.

-You need some simple strategies and tools and that starts with a simple model for how to view Project Management.
+You need simple strategies and tools and that start with a simple model for all of the pieces you need to manage your project.

 As a manager, managing a project on the side is just one of your jobs.
 So, you have to figure out how to simplify it, make it easier to do, have it use less of your time, all while still allowing you to deliver the excellence expected of you and you expect of yourself?

-Simple PM Strategies created a model to help you understand how all of the pieces fit together, how and when to use them, and hopefully in a format that makes the pieces easier to remember.
+Simple PM Strategies created a model to help you understand all the pieces you need and how all of the pieces fit together, when to use them, and hopefully in a format that makes the pieces easier to remember.

-The model starts with the foundational questions.
-You know, those ones you learned all through school (and maybe began to detest) that you start with whenever there is something important to understand that you need to begin with the foundation of, in order to build upon that.
+The model starts with the foundational questions that you learned in school (and maybe began to detest) that you start with whenever there is something important to understand for which you need to create foundational knowledge to build upon.

 Diagram